New Wedges? Make Sure You Have The Right Shafts.

 What Shafts do Tour Players Use?

 So what do the pros have in their wedges?
-Last weeks winner of the Alfred Dunhill Championship played the KBS $ Taper 125 S+ in Black PVD finish throughout his entire bag.
-In fact, most PGA Tour players play the same shafts in all of their wedges as in their irons.
+Last weeks winner of the Honda Classic played Dynamic Gold Tour Issue S400 shafts in his wedges but Dynamic Gold Tour Issue X100 shafts in his irons.
+However, most PGA Tour players play the same shafts in all of their wedges as in their irons.
 Even Lydia Ko plays the same UST Mamiya Recoil graphite shafts in her irons and wedges.

-However, some tour players like to play softer flexes and heavier weights in their sand and lob wedges since these are more feel-oriented clubs.
+Some tour players like Keith Mitchell, play softer flexes and heavier weights in their sand and lob wedges since these are more feel-oriented clubs.
 Ted Potter Jr. and Steve Stricker favor that setup.
 Rory McIlroy favors a softer shaft, Project X 6.5 in his wedges versus the Project X 7.0’s in his irons.

 Using the Same Shafts As What You Have in Your Irons